-Investigators are provided with or trained in the following services for CTSC approved protocols: high throughput RNA and DNA extraction, genotyping, DNA sequencing, oligonucleotide synthesis, quantitative PCR, RT-PCR, gene expression profiling and Western blot analysis.
+Investigators are provided with or trained in the following services for CTSC approved protocols: DNA, RNA and protein extraction, genotyping, oligonucleotide synthesis, DNA sequencing, quantitative PCR, RT-PCR, digital PCR, gene expression profiling, next-generation sequencing (NGS) and Western blot analysis.

-Oligonucleotide Synthesis & DNA Sequencing: These basic methods of recombinant DNA are arranged by the Molecular Core by sub-contract.
-The core will design primers for PCR-sequencing using the Vector Nti software, acquire the primers and sequence samples from clinical studies.
+Oligonucleotide Synthesis & DNA Sequencing: These basic methods of recombinant DNA are arranged by the Molecular Core by sub-contracts.
+The core will design primers for PCR amplification, genotyping and DNA-sequencing, acquire the primers, genotype and/or sequence samples from clinical studies.

-DNA Isolation.
-The Molecular Core will extract nucleic acids (DNA or RNA) from clinical samples.
-By use of the Autogen, cross contamination is minimized for sensitive PCR applications and the yield and quality of DNA in maximized.
-Purity and concentration will be assessed.
-This RNA or DNA can be used by the PI of the CTSC project or further processed by the Molecular Core.
+Nucleic Acid and Protein Isolation.
+The Molecular Core will extract nucleic acids (DNA or RNA) and proteins from clinical samples.
+The concentration and quality of nucleic acids and proteins will be determined.
+These nucleic acids or proteins can be used by the PI of the CTSC project or further processed by the Molecular Core.

 Gene expression profiling.
-When pure cells types or well defined tissues are available, gene expression profiling using the Affytemrix GeneChips can be performed.
+When pure cell types or well defined tissues are available, gene expression profiling using the Affytemrix GeneChips can be performed.
 This is a comparative method allowing the effect of treatment on the expression level of several thousand genes to be determined simultaneously.
-The Molecular Core will assist in experimental design, execution and with the complex analytical methods needed to interpret the data.
+The Molecular Core will assist in experimental design, execution and data interpretation.